 Highlight: The most recognized and popular stretch of beach in the heart of Galveston.

 One of the most popular beaches in Galveston is Seawall Beach since it sits along the iconic seawall promenade in the central section of the island.
 On any given day, you will find beachgoers enjoying the surf and relaxing by the water with the bustling Pleasure Pier in the background.

-Given the popularity of this beach, it is easy to find cabana rentals and a comfortable space in the sand.
+Given the popularity of this beach and the resorts along the coast, it is easy to find cabana rentals and a comfortable space in the sand.
 Swimming is a popular activity at Seawall Beach, but so is just enjoying the view by taking walks along the shoreline or looking at the statues along the seawall promenade.

 There are no restrooms or concessions at Seawall Beach, but it is easy to walk across the street to find restaurants and other conveniences during the day.